kp255928/Event-Scheduling-App/README.md

 http://localhost:3000 for client
 http://localhost:9000/ for server

+To do this project in the terminal, write git clone https://github.com/kp255928/cs35l_project.git in the terminal. next, type cd cs35l_project

 need to type "npm install" in the project folder in the terminal when you start this project

 I Only touched the files: